-Adam Goodwin (b.1986) is a composer, double bassist and visual artist based between Berlin, Germany and the United States of America.
+Adam Goodwin (b.1986) is a composer, double bassist and visual artist based in Berlin, Germany.

 Goodwin’s compositions often place a heavy emphasis on the use of harmonics, overtones and microtonality on string instruments, as well as using non-idiomatic and unconventional sounds as compositional elements, resulting in a vast universe of resonant textures reflecting elements of drone music, extended just intonation, minimalism, free improvisation and noise.
 His compositions often include graphic notation, text instructions and conceptual ideas intertwined with a more traditional approach to musical notation.